PARKDALE

 Founded by Jenna and Karma (of Garleek Kitchen), Soepa brings together Italian family tradition and contemporary culinary influence.
 Inspired by Jenna’s grandmother’s pasta and sauce recipe — later reimagined and refined together — the pasta bar reflects a blend of heritage and innovation in every bowl.

-Did you know?
+Did You Know?
 Fresh pasta differs from dried pasta in texture and cook time, often resulting in a softer, more delicate bite.

 1540 Queen West